-The economy can certainly explain why many employees are feeling a bit jittery on the job.
-Gasoline prices are leaving Americans light-headed, food prices are causing cases of sticker shock, home prices are falling at the fastest rate in 30 years, and a credit crisis is rattling Wall Street.
+The economy can certainly be a reason why employees feel jittery on the job.
+Gasoline prices are leaving Americans light-headed, food prices are causing cases of sticker shock, home prices are falling, and a credit crisis is rattling Wall Street.

 Related Employee Surveys